Percentage Increase Calculator: A Complete Guide (With Examples)

 Here's how to use the calculator on your site (or similar):

-5. If result is negative, it indicates a decrease (you might label “‑ %” or “decrease”).
+5. If the result is negative, it indicates a percentage decrease (see our percentage decrease calculator).

 Real‑World Use Cases